paaulrex/nui-website/README.md

 # PDS Portfolio

-The following below are readme.md from NextUI's app package that I am using to build my own portfolio website.
+The following below is the readme.md file from NextUI's app package that I am using to build my own portfolio website.

 # Next.js & NextUI Template